Logo: Unified Wood Economy

 biomass facility with trucks and workers

-CalFire Tree San Diego Deadwood Revival West Coast Arborists, Inc. Cambium Carbon Taylor Guitars Agriservice, Inc.
+CalFire Tree San Diego Deadwood Revival West Coast Arborists, Inc. Cambium Carbon Agriservice, Inc.

 San Diego rose from arid and treeless Southern California to be a destination for those seeking a stable and idyllic climate.
 To solidify its place as a preferred residential destination, trees were planted to provide shade and beauty.
 Today with the introduction of a huge range of domestic and exotic trees, San Diego is home to 600 tree species and a substantial number of palms.
 This is unique among the geographies where UWE is at work, and requires a unique approach to implementing an urban and community wood utilization plan.